raulfraile/ladybug/doc/examples.md

 ## Extended objects/resources

-Ladybug allows extending some objects or resources to display richer information.
+Ladybug allows extending any object or resource to display richer information.
 They are called `inspectors`.
 For example, there are built-in inspectors for MySQL resultsets or GD images:

 ``` php